n-powell/track-chooser/README.md

 ## Description

 _This is a project intended to help students new to Epicodus in selecting a language track of study.
 This site contains a short survey with five simple questions to answer.
-Once answered, the quiz will then output a suggested language track to study, based of the answers given._
+Once answered, the quiz will then output a suggested language track to study, based off the answers given._
 _Live link to github pages-_ https://n-powell.github.io/track-chooser/

 ## Setup/Install